cric96/phd-course-python-binding/README.md

 - Examples:
     - Integers: C has int, short, long, long long; Python has int
     - Floats: C has float, double; Python has float
+- In the *binding* layer, you need to handle these differences

 ---